Legal and operational details

 (RWA) agreement.
 If you are training for paragliding (not powered paragliding), you must also agree to and sign the RWA's of our certifying organizations PASA and USHPA.

-- Weather All training is subject to weather conditions at the training site and
+- Weather All training is subject to weather conditions at the training sites and

 can be canceled at any time and rescheduled.